FranciZhong/chatemo/README.md

 ## 🚀 Introduction

 Welcome to [Chatemo](http://www.chatemo.chat/), the cutting-edge team communication app that integrates Large Language Models (LLMs) to provide real-time problem-solving capabilities.
-With Chatemo, there's no need to switch contexts to ask questions—various models and agents with tailored prompts are accessible directly within the conversation window.
+With Chatemo, there's no need to switch contexts to ask questions—various models.
+Instead, agents with tailored prompts are accessible directly within the conversation window.
 Simply input your preferred providers' API keys to get started.

 ### 🌟 Core Features